Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 number, a boolean, etc.

-You might wonder what will happen if our macro gets a literal that's not a `str` and the answer is it won't compile and the person who passed in the non-`str` will get an error relating the `.push_str` method on `String`.
+You might wonder what will happen if our macro gets a literal that's not a `str` and the answer is it won't compile and the person who passed in the non-`str` will get an error relating to the `.push_str` method on `String`.

 There are a number of different fragment-specifiers, some of which overlap with each other, we'll go over more of them later in the section.

 The second change we've made here is that inside of the code block... we've added _another_ block.

-The reason for this is that when we invoke the macro, Rust pretty much does a drop in replacement of the code block at the point that you place the macro.
-If we didn't have the extra brackets, when we use the macro in our `assert_eq!`, our code would look to Rust as if it were this:
+The reason for this is that when we invoke the macro, Rust generates code at the point that you place the macro.
+If we didn't have the extra brackets, when we use the macro in our `assert_eq!`, our code would look to Rust as if it were
+this:

 ```rust,compile_fail
 # fn main() {